Evelyn Gigantes

-Evelyn Adelaide Gigantes (born November 1, 1942) is a former politician in Ontario, Canada.
-She served as a New Democratic Party member of the Legislative Assembly of Ontario on three occasions between 1975 and 1995 and was a prominent cabinet minister in the government of Bob Rae.
+Evelyn Adelaide Gigantes (November 1, 1942 – January 16, 2026) was a Canadian politician who served as a New Democratic Party member of the Legislative Assembly of Ontario for five terms between 1975 and 1995.
+She was a cabinet minister in the Government of Ontario under premier Bob Rae.

 Background

-Gigantes was born in Yarmouth, Nova Scotia and raised in Aylmer, Quebec.
+Gigantes was born in Yarmouth, Nova Scotia, on November 1, 1942.
+She was raised in Aylmer, Quebec.
 Her father, Earle Peach, was an author who wrote a book called Memories of a Cape Breton Childhood.
 She earned a Bachelor of Arts degree from Carleton University.
 She worked as a radio and television broadcaster before entering political life, and was for a time an interviewer with the Canadian Broadcasting Corporation, and host of her own current affairs show in Ottawa.
-During her time out of political office, she was a member of a City of Ottawa Municipal Energy Planning Project and served as a representative on women's issues for the National Union of Provincial Government Employees.
-Gigantes has a daughter, Clea, from a first marriage and a son, Matthew, with her second husband, John Sifton.
+During her time out of political office, she was a member of the City of Ottawa Municipal Energy Planning Project and served as a representative on women's issues for the National Union of Provincial Government Employees.
+Gigantes had a daughter, Clea, from a first marriage and a son, Matthew, with her second husband, John Sifton.

 Politics

 Carleton East

 Gigantes ran for the Ontario legislature in a by-election held on November 7, 1974.
-She was defeated by Progressive Conservative Paul Frederick Taylor in the Ottawa area riding of Carleton East, losing by 240 votes.
+She was defeated by Progressive Conservative Paul Frederick Taylor in the Ottawa-area riding of Carleton East, losing by 240 votes.
 The following year, however, she defeated Taylor by 281 votes in the provincial election of 1975.
 During her first term she was the NDP's critic for energy and later, education.

 In the provincial election of 1977 Gigantes was re-elected over Progressive Conservative Darwin Kealey by 781 votes.
 In the summer of 1980, Gigantes gave birth to her first child.
-The birth was a first for an Ontario MPP.
+The birth was a first for a sitting Ontario MPP.
 She said the baby was conceived during an NDP convention the previous fall.
 She quipped, "It was one of the most positive products of the convention."

 In the 1981 provincial election she finished third behind both Liberal Bernard Grandmaitre and the winner, Progressive Conservative Bob MacQuarrie.